deadb0d4/incidental-cxx/README.md

 # Goal

-Project to implement and test useless yet fun algorithms in (hopefully) modern c++.
+Project to write some code in modern c++ for fun.

 # Platforms

-It is built and tested on macOS.
-It probably should be fine as long as one's compiler supports concepts and coroutines.
+It is built and tested on macOS and ubuntu 22.04 container using clang-15.

 # Roadmap